Ikea Las Vegas Location and Hours

 Las Vegas is home to one Ikea.
 In fact, it’s the only Ikea in Nevada.

-The Swedish-based furniture retailer has closer to 400 stores across the globe, and now there’s one in Sin City.
+The Swedish-based furniture retailer has close to 400 stores across the globe, and now there’s one in Sin City.
 The Las Vegas store is the 42nd Ikea in the United States.
 There are now fifty total in the country.

 The colorful bright blue and yellow multi-level store is located in the southwest part of Las Vegas, on a large parcel at the corner of W. Sunset Road and S. Durango.
 It opened on May 18, 2016 and employs almost 300 local residents.

 Previously the closest Ikea was a 4 hour plus drive away, in Covina, California, just east of Los Angeles.

-The Las Vegas Review Journal reports this new Ikea is the largest store ever built in Las Vegas.
+The Las Vegas Review Journal reports this Ikea is the largest store ever built in Las Vegas.
 It has 351,000 square feet, 24 check-out lands, and parking for over 2,000 cars.